TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 **Results**

 The results shows that the baseline is able to successfully balance the cube sometimes, as shown in [this figure](#baseline).
+Surprisingly, our two approaches did not perform better than the baseline, as was shown in reference1 and reference2.
+We speculate that the extra complexity added to the architecture by the COM prediction network might have made the training less data-efficient, which means we would have to train longer.
+Unfortunately, due to time constraints, we were not able to test this hypothesis.

 **Limitations and Future Work**